How to Clean Nike Air Max Shoes

-It’s absolutely devastating when you buy brand-new, Air Max trainers and they get mucked up within the first week.
+It’s devastating when you buy brand-new Air Max trainers and they get mucked up within the first week.

-But unless you’re going to keep your Air Max in the box they came in 24/7 (which we think would be a travesty, by the way), then you’re going to want to learn how to clean them.
+But unless you’re going to keep your Air Max in the box they came in 24/7 (which we think would be a travesty, by the way), you’ll want to learn how to clean them.

 Cleaning your Air Max is an easy task to learn, and if you’re a parent reading this, it’s something you can teach your kids how to do too.
 After all, you know that Air Max won’t stay white for long if they’re on your children’s feet!
 And it’s good for them to have the responsibility of keeping them clean.